cjazz/cjazz.github.io/_posts/2023-05-11-Solutions Architechts in 2023.md

 By contrast, in the spirit larger organizations, this article by a Microsoft CTO Architect (Michel Luescher) from 2022 is worth a a look: [What Kind of Architecht are you](https://www.cloudelicious.net/what-type-of-architect-are-you/)

-If operating in smaller organizations, or teams **Solutions Architechts** are developers.
-Developers should think and behave like a Solutions Architects, or Mobile Solutions Architect given I specialize in Mobile...
+If operating in a smaller setting or team, **Solutions Architechts** are developers.
+Developers should think and behave like a Solutions Architects.

 Either way, a title is just that, a title...As a Developer on any level, you would bring more value to an organization/company if thinking and acting out of the box, period.

 Note about the sample app:

-With Apple’s Natural Language API, I’m was able to provide the necessary  functionality with very little code.
-I literally wrote this in a few hours.
+With Apple’s Natural Language API, I was able to provide the necessary functionality with very little code.

 Swift language, SwiftUI, and Apple hardware / software advancments have been a joy to work with...